 - 1. The project improves the safety, efficiency or reliability of the movement of goods through a port or intermodal connection to a port. - 2.
-The project is cost effective. - To be considered cost effective, large projects must demonstrate a BCR greater than 1.0 - This determination does not apply to small projects at small ports - 3.
+The project is cost effective. - To be considered cost effective, large projects must demonstrate a BCR greater than 1.0 - This determination does not apply to small projects at small ports.
+It also does not apply to projects in noncontiguous states or territories. - 3.
 The eligible applicant has the authority to carry out the project. - Include a citation of authority - 4.
 The eligible applicant has sufficient funding available to meet the matching requirements. - Application shows sufficient funding, dedicated to the proposed purposes, and available in a timely manner to meet matching requirements - 5.
 The project will be completed without unreasonable delay. - Whether the project is reasonably expected to begin construction within 18 months of funds obligation (that is, date of the grant agreement) - Whether the project will be fully completed within 5 years of obligation - 6.
 The project cannot be easily and efficiently completed without Federal funding or financial assistance. - An assessment of impacts on the project if Federal funding or financial assistance is not available